 Do It Yourself

 If you have time, you can save some costs by collecting the wood chips.
-First, collect the stump grindings with a pitchfork or shovel and put them in a 5-gallon bucket or container.
-Or if you have a box blade, you can easily scrap them up.
+First, collect the stump grindings with a pitchfork or shovel and put them in a 5-gallon bucket or yard waste container.
+Or if you have a tractor with a box blade, you can easily scrape them up and gather them.
 After that, you can either repurpose them or throw them away.

 Tips for Repurposing the Stump Grindings